Scholarships and Financial Aid

 Paying for College

 - 2020 Local & Regional Scholarships (Deadline dates vary)

 - The Community Foundation of San Luis Obispo County

 FAFSA & CAL GRANT GPA

 Cal Grant awards are state funded monetary grants given to students to help pay for college expenses.
 The awards do not have to be paid back.
 You apply for all Cal Grants by completing the FAFSA and having your school provide a GPA Verification to the California Student Aide Commission (CSAC).
-Morro Bay High School submits the GPA Verification electronically for ALL seniors by the March 2nd deadline.
-If you do not want MBHS to automatically submit your GPA then complete the GPA Opt-Out Form (Spanish).
+Morro Bay High School submits the GPA Verification electronically for ALL seniors by the October 1 deadline.
 Selection is based on financial need, academic performance, and other factors.
 In addition to applying for a Cal Grant you must meet the March 2nd FAFSA deadline.

 ARMY ROTC scholarships pay either full tuition and fees (in or out of state) or $10,000 per year in room and board costs.
 They also include $1,200 per year in books and a $420 per month stipend.
 More information can be found here: https://www.goarmy.com/rotc/high-school-students/four-year-scholarship.html

 The following websites hold an incredible amount of information and are an excellent place for you to start understanding the financial aid and scholarship process.

 California Scholarship Federation